Do you know what is GSM on a phone? GSM stands for Global System for Mobile communications, this is an international standard.

 GSM is also used in the signaling for the call set-up and mobility management for the Integrated Digital Enhanced Network (iDEN).

-This is a popular system which was originally introduced by Motorola and used by Nextel.
+This is a popular system that was originally introduced by Motorola and used by Nextel.